vitaly-t/iter-ops/README.md

 synchronous [Iterable] on the input, and a synchronous [Iterable] on the output, for maximum performance, simplicity and compatibility.

+We also do not use ES6 generators internally, because their current implementation in V8 is quite slow.

 ## Installation

 ```